 - Length of the undergraduate program is considered 8 full-time, in-class semesters.

-- Weighted GPA is determined if the high school weights any GPAs.
+- Weighted GPA is determined and used for award eligibility if the high school weights any GPAs.